American oil execs, held 2 years, go to trial in Venezuela

 “There’s no proof, not one bit of proof that they have against Tomeu Vadell,” Loreto said.
 “Not direct or indirect.”

-An outbreak of the novel coronavirus in the Helicoide prison has sicked other inmates who Venezuela opposition leaders call political prisoners.
-The opposition-led National Assembly is demanding that the the U.N.’s Office of the High Commissioner for Human Rights be allowed to inspect the lockup.
+The opposition-led National Assembly tweeted Thursday that an outbreak of the novel coronavirus in the Helicoide prison has sickened other inmates it regards as political prisoners.
+It demanded that the U.N.’s Office of the High Commissioner for Human Rights be allowed to inspect the lockup.

 “It’s urgent that a commission be allowed entry to evaluate the situation of political prisoners,” the National Assembly tweeted.
 “In addition to being innocent and suffering torture, their health is being ignored in the midst of a pandemic.”

-Venezuela’s Ministry of Public Information did not immediately respond to an e-mailed request by The Associated Press seeking comment on conditions at the prison.
+Venezuela’s Ministry of Public Information did not immediately respond to an emailed request by The Associated Press seeking comment on conditions at the prison.

 Sign up for Daily Newsletters